Tube

 Signal to noise ratio (MS)

-The signal-to-noise ratio provided by the phono stage when working with an MC-type pickup (see "Intended use")
+Signal-to-noise ratio provided by the phono preamp when working with an MC type pickup (see "Purpose")

-This parameter describes the relationship between the average output level and the average noise floor of the device.
-The higher it is, the clearer the sound is, the less extraneous interference it has.
-On the other hand, it is worth remembering that the overall sound quality provided by a phono stage depends on a number of other parameters.
-As a result, an advanced model with high sound quality may have a lower signal-to-noise ratio than a low-cost device.
+This parameter describes the ratio between the average output signal level and the average noise level of the device itself.
+The higher it is, the clearer the sound, and the fewer external interferences it contains.
+On the other hand, it should be remembered that the overall sound quality provided by the phono preamp depends on a number of other parameters.
+As a result, an advanced model with high sound quality may have a lower signal-to-noise ratio than a budget device.

-Note that circuits for MC cartridges usually give a lower signal-to-noise ratio than for MM cartridges; this is due to the technical features of both.
+It should be noted that circuits for MC cartridges usually provide a lower signal-to-noise ratio than for MM; this is due to the technical features of both types.

 Harmonic distortion (MC)